 A high, thin keen breaks the silence, but it’s not Izuku.
 He dazedly glances around the common room before his eyes land on Hagakure; or at least, the tears trailing down the empty space where her cheeks are.
 Only a few others turn their heads.

-And just like that, the spell breaks, and most of the class is joining in; sagging onto the couches with a myriad of emotions.
-Most of the girls crowd around Hagakure, sniffling, while a few— Kacchan included— hang their heads and make for the stairwell.
-But most sit hunched on the couches or perched on armrests; all wearing the same shell-shocked expression, to some degree.
+And just like that, the spell breaks, and most of the class is joining in; sagging onto the couches with a spectrum of emotions.
+Most of the girls crowd around Hagakure, sniffling, while a few—Kacchan included—hang their heads and make for the stairwell.
+But most sit hunched on the couches or perched on armrests; all wearing the same shell-shocked expression.
 Some eyes are mistier than others, but Izuku’s aren’t among them.

 A door shutting jolts him out of his stupor, and Izuku catches a glimpse of Aizawa-sensei's back leaving the dim haze of light from inside the doors.
 Heart skipping a beat, Izuku takes after him without thinking.